Patron: His Royal Highness The Prince of Wales

 Minimum age To make a parachute descent, a person must be aged at least 16 years.
 People aged under 18 must have their parent's or guardian's written permission.

 Maximum age Analysis of statistics compiled over many years indicates that incident rates tend to increase as student jumpers get older.
 This may be due to slowing reaction times and sometimes less acute senses as the years go by.
 Risk assessment suggests the tipping point to be when a person reaches their mid-fifties.
-On this basis, to avoid increased risk, the maximum age at which even a hale, hearty and healthy person can be admitted to start training under BPA rules for solo parachute jumping is before they reach their 55th birthday, although some BPA Affiliated Parachute Centres may set a lower age limit than this based on their own risk assessments.
+On this basis, to avoid increased risk, the maximum age at which even a hale, hearty and healthy person can be admitted to start training under BPA rules for solo parachute jumping is before they reach their 55th birthday, although some BPA Affiliated Parachute Training Organisations may set a lower age limit than this based on their own risk assessments.
 This restriction does not apply to tandem students, where the descent is in harness with a qualified instructor - although health requirements continue to apply.